 It doesn’t have to be like this.
 You are not alone.
 I can help.

-I’m Sarah, a Counsellor in Chorley.
+I’m Sarah, a Counsellor in Chorley and online.
 I can help you work through this tough time in your life, help you to become clearer on where you are, take control of overwhelming thoughts, and work out what positive steps you want to take towards the life that you want to live.

 Here’s a little about me, along with a bit about my experience, qualifications and registrations